Ixox/preenfm2Controller/README.md

 <img src="docs/pfm2Editor_2.08.A.PNG" width="700" />
 <br />

-There are compiled versions for macOS and windows [here](https://github.com/Ixox/preenfm2Controller/releases).
+There are compiled versions for macOS and Windows [here](https://github.com/Ixox/preenfm2Controller/releases).

 To start, follow these steps :